 We are committed to reducing our impact on the environment and in providing comfortable, affordable homes that are economical to run.

 For over 10 years we have been committed to improving the energy efficiency of our homes, either through building new sustainable properties or by refurbishing existing ones to increase their energy efficiency.

 Energy efficiency is high on our residents’ priority list, so we have introduced the Hyde Energy Standard which aims to raise the energy efficiency of our homes by installing insulation and efficient heating systems.
-The Standard aims to raise the SAP (SAP measures the energy efficiency of a property) rating of Hyde properties to 55 by 2020 and to 60 by 2025, In the financial year 2014/2015 the number of Hyde properties which benefited from the installation of energy efficiency measures was 620.
+The Standard aims to raise energy efficiency of all Hyde’s homes to an Energy Performance Certificate (EPC) band C by 2030.

 Our Park Street office was awarded the Building Research Establishment's Environmental Assessment Method (BREEAM) "Very Good" level for environmental sustainability.

 We have targets in place to achieve significant savings and improvement in energy use, paper consumption, number of miles driven and the amount of landfill waste created across everything we do.
 All these targets are contained in Hyde Environment Matters (PDF, 2.8MB) and progress is reported quarterly to the senior team.